Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Philips states these NanoTech Dual Precision blades cut up to 25% more hair per stroke** (**vs predecessor).
 Predecessor, at a guess, must mean the previous Prestige S9000 I used and reviewed with the rounded blade heads.

-One thing that is apparent to me is the whole blade system, along with the head flex design, is very well-engineered.
+One thing that is apparent to me is that the whole blade system, along with the head flex design, is very well-engineered.
 That’s very obvious!

 Adapts to Beard Density